Soil contamination: Pesticides and herbicides

 A pesticide is a substance used to kill a pest.
 A pesticide may be a chemical substance, biological agent (such as a virus or bacteria), antimicrobial, disinfectant or device used against any pest.
-Pests include insects, plant pathogens, weeds, mollusks, birds, mammals, fish, nematodes (roundworms) and microbes that compete with humans for food, destroy property, spread or are a vector for disease or cause a nuisance.
+Pests include harmful insects, plant pathogens, weeds, mollusks, birds, mammals, fish, nematodes (roundworms) and microbes that compete with humans for food, destroy property, spread or are a vector for disease or cause a nuisance.
 Although there are benefits to the use of pesticides, there are also drawbacks, such as potential toxicity to humans and other organisms.

-Herbicides are used to kill weeds, especially on pavements and railways.
-They are similar to auxins and most are biodegradable by soil bacteria.
-However, one group derived from trinitrotoluene (2:4 D and 2:4:5 T) have the impurity dioxin, which is very toxic and causes fatality even in low concentrations.
-Another herbicide is Paraquat.
-It is highly toxic but it rapidly degrades in soil due to the action of bacteria and does not kill soil fauna.
+Herbicides are used to kill weeds, especially on pavements and railways, but also in agricultural crops either for destructing the total vegetation (e.g. glyphosate) or only a class of undesired plants (e.g. 2,4-D).
+The so-called auxin herbicides are similar to auxins and are selective to dicots.
+Glyphosate is a non-selective (broad-spectrum) systemic herbicide which competes with enzymes used in the synthesis of key plant amino acids.
+Most herbicides are biodegradable by soil bacteria.
+However, one group derived from trinitrotoluene (2,4-D and 2,4,5-T) have the impurity dioxin, which is very toxic and causes fatality even in low concentrations.
+Another common herbicide is Paraquat, banned in the European Union but still frequently used in agricultural areas of the United States and Asia.
+It is highly toxic to humans and other animals and cannot rapidly degrade in the soil where it is adsorbed and thus protected in clay lattices.
+Glyphosate is rapidly transformed in AMPA by soil bacteria but its residues are detected in drinking water, agriculture, and food products and have major effects on the health of reproductive systems.
+Glyphosate is used in genetically modified crops to kill all vegetation except the target crop, more especially in developing countries where it offers yield and profit gains despite growing concerns about environment and human health.

 Insecticides are used to rid farms of pests which damage crops.
 The insects damage not only standing crops but also stored ones and in the tropics it is reckoned that one third of the total production is lost during food storage.
 As with fungicides, the first insecticides used in the nineteenth century were inorganic e.g. Paris Green and other compounds of arsenic.
 Nicotine has also been used since 1690.
+Neonicotinoids, i.e. synthetic insecticides derived from nicotin are the last generation of insecticides.
+They have been scheduled to be highly selective to insect pests, although it appeared that acetamiprid, IMI, and thiacloprid were toxic to birds, thiacloprid to fish, and several neonicotinoids were harmful to honeybees, either by direct contact or ingestion.

-There are now two main groups of synthetic insecticides:
+There are now three main groups of synthetic insecticides: